|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 In vision, Daniel was standing at “the widening of the Ulai” river.
 A river widens as it merges with a larger river.
 The Ulai river merges with the Euphrates right near the present city of Bazra in Southern Irac.
-The setting for the vision is very important!
+The setting for the vision is important!
 Daniel was not living at this place.
-He was taken to this place - in vision.
+He was transported to this place - in the vision.
 That makes the place very important.
 The place is part of the message.

 NOTE: To me - it seems the goat is flying.
 That’s air power - not horse power (or elephant power).
-Alexander the Great began his conquest of Asia Minor in 334, and finally defeated the Medo-Persians a year later in 333BC.
+Alexander the Great began his conquest of Asia Minor in 334BC, and finally defeated the Medo-Persians a year later in 333BC.
 The decisive battle took place 700 miles North of the spot where Daniel stood in his vision.
-Alexander the Great is not a good fit, for the “notable horn”.
+Alexander the Great is not a good fit, for the “notable horn.”

 I’m going to give you my interpretation of this vision.
 Please understand this is Rachel’s opinion.
 I have not been visited by an angel - at least not one I could literally see, and I have not heard a voice from heaven giving me this interpretation.
 It is my present interpretation, based upon my years of study, with much prayer.

 It is just possible that Iran (Shia) or ISIS (Sunni), or both together, will destroy all or part of the Old City of Jerusalem, with a powerful bomb.
 Possible.
 This would make the Western powers furious.
-(This would also necessitate the rebuilding of Jerusalem, which command would begin the last 70 “sevens” of this age (Daniel 9:25).
+This would also necessitate the rebuilding of Jerusalem.
+The command to rebuild Jerusalem will begin the last 70 “sevens” of this age (Daniel 9:25).

 I believe the goat from the West represents a coalition of Western powers.
 The “notable horn” of those Western powers is of course the USA.
 The goat will come at the ram with air power - the full might of the United States and her allies.
 The goat throws the ram to the ground and stomps on him.
 Both of his horns are broken.
-The goat from the West becomes very strong, but just at the height of its power, the notable horn is broken.
+The goat from the West becomes very strong, but just at the height of his power, the notable horn is broken.
 It is “broken without hand” - meaning not in a battle (Dan.
 8:8).
-If that “notable horn” is the United States, how could she be “broken without hand”?
+If that “notable horn” is the United States, how could she be “broken without hand?”
 Easy.
 An economic collapse (maybe caused by poor economic policies and a pandemic).

 The bear - well that’s obvious.
 Russia!
-The bear was “raised up on one side, and had three ribs between it’s teeth”.
-Seems apparent that Russia will “devour” three (former Soviet republics) all of which reside “on one side”- meaning along one border.
+The bear was “raised up on one side, and had three ribs between it’s teeth.”
+Seems apparent that Russia will “devour” three (former Soviet republics) all of which reside “on one side” meaning along one border.

-And then there’s the Terrible 4th Beast which takes over the whole earth, subduing three other beasts as its Little Horn rises.
+And then there’s the Terrible 4thBeast which takes over the whole earth, subduing the three other beasts as its Little Horn rises.
 This Beast has 10 horns.
-Revelation calls them “ten kings” who “receive authority for one hour as kings with the beast”.
+Revelation calls them “ten kings” who “receive authority for one hour as kings with the beast.”
 “God has put it into their hearts to fulfill His purpose, to be of one mind, to give their kingdom to the beast, until the words of God are fulfilled” (Rev. 17:12-17).
 We have not yet seen this terrible Beast, unless it is some variant of the United Nations.
 Time will reveal.
 At least one US president has attempted to put US national authority under United Nations authority.
 The “globalists” are a strong faction currently seeking to change many things.

 Finally - the Little Horn will come up among the ten horns, subduing three other great world powers in the process.
 Just who this Little Horn will be remains a mystery.
 We know what he will do, and for how long, and we know how he will be defeated.
-We know that he will be Satan’s channel for evil in the final days of this age.
-We know that his dominion will be taken away by the Heavenly Court.
-Christ will return to execute the judgment of that Court.
+We know he will speak as the Dragon in the final days of this age.
+We know that his dominion will be taken away by the Heavenly Court and Christ will return to execute the judgment of that Court (Daniel 7:26).

 THE HEAVENLY COURT

-Daniel 7:9-14 “I watched till thrones were put in place, And the Ancient of Days was seated; . . .
+Daniel 7:9-14 [In Heaven] “I watched till thrones were put in place, And the Ancient of Days was seated; . . .
 A thousand thousands ministered to Him; Ten thousand times ten thousand stood before Him.
 The court was seated, And the books were opened.

 11 [On earth] “I watched then because of the sound of the pompous words which the [little] horn was speaking; I watched till the beast was slain, and its body destroyed and given to the burning flame.